briangershon/npm-package-minimal/README.md

 `git pull` locally.

-Update version, tag it and push to Github via:
+Update package version, which then tags it and pushes to GitHub:

     npm version patch -s -m "my release"
-    # `postversion` hook will then push to Github

 Finally, create a release on Github.com to trigger publish action.